kjzamora/Duck-Hunt-Scratch-Project/README.md

 ## Gameplay
 The game will consist of 5 rounds.
 At least 7 birds must be eliminated in order to proceed to the next level.
 The player is allowed 3 shots before reloading and must eliminate the birds before it flies off screen.

-## Coding
-For a full explanation on my coding and though process, please read about it [here](https://www.google.com).